Discovery Grants (individual) program

 Two pages max.

-If you have reported an eligible leave of absence or delay in your CCV, you are entitled to an attachment that must be used to list only supplemental contributions to research (list of presentations, interviews and media relations, publications, intellectual property and recognitions) and to training (list of supervisory activities) beyond the last six years, for a period equivalent to the duration of the leave or delay reported in your CCV.
+If you have reported an eligible leave of absence or delay in your CCV, you are entitled to an attachment that must be used to list only supplemental contributions to research (list of presentations, interviews and media relations, publications, intellectual property and recognitions, etc.) and to training (list of supervisory activities) beyond the last six years, for a period equivalent to the duration of the leave or delay reported in your CCV.
 Supplemental contributions must be taken from the most recent active research period prior to the last six years and must be listed in the attachment along with dates (month and year).

-If you are reporting a period of reduced research and training for an eligible reason you must calculate and provide the full-time equivalent duration of the delay in the CCV: the affected time period and a percentage of reduction in time devoted to regular research and training activities.
+If you are reporting a period of reduced research and training for an eligible reason, you must calculate and provide the full-time equivalent duration of the delay in the CCV: the affected time period and a percentage of reduction in time devoted to regular research and training activities.

 Eligible leaves of absence and delays (e.g., maternity and parental leave, personal illness, chronic illness, mental illness, or disability associated with reduced research activity, leave taken for family-related illness, bereavement, extraordinary administrative duties) are those taken within the last six years.
 This attachment may also be used to list supplemental contributions to research and to training for a period equivalent to the duration of delays related to COVID-19.
 For further guidance on how to describe and consider the impacts of COVID-19 delays, refer to Impacts of the COVID-19 pandemic on research: Guidelines for NSERC’s community.